UVASGD/spring-2018-dusthopper/README.md

-# Dusthopper-Test
+# Dusthopper

-Proof of concept of a game for UVA student gamedevs
+A game for UVA student gamedevs

 Thanks for reading me.